trebloc/breweries_models_and_migrations/README.md

 ## Introduction

 Our system is going to track two types of data.

 1. breweries
 2. beers (varieties of beers)

 This means we'll have two models and a relationship between them.
 We'll determine specific column names as we move forward.

 ### Committing
-Every time you make a change that could be atomic, commit your changes.
-We should be able to see at least 1 commit for each step in the lab.
+Every time you make a change that is atomic, commit your changes.
+We should be able to see **at least 1 commit for each step in the lab**.

 ## Step 1 - The first model